 "I don't know what it looks like on television, but in the room it's bloody wonderful," the British filmmaker said as he thanked his wife, kids, colleagues and the people of Mumbai.
 "You dwarf even this guy," Boyle said, pointing at Oscar.

-Slumdog was also honored for cinematography, original score, film editing, sound mixing and song, "Jai Ho" by A.R.
+Scribe Simon Beaufoy won Best Adapted Screenplay for transforming the novel by Vikas Swarup, and Slumdog was also honored for cinematography, original score, film editing, sound mixing and song, "Jai Ho" by A.R.
 Rahman and Gulzar.
-Scribe Simon Beaufoy won Best Adapted Screenplay for transforming the novel by Vikas Swarup.

 The Curious Case of Benjamin Button, which led going into the night with 13 nominations, wound up with just three awards, all in technical categories.

-Sean Penn, the other obvious choice for Best Actor, deprived us of another Mickey Rourke acceptance speech when he won the award for channeling pioneering gay politico Harvey Milk in Milk.
-Both Penn and Best Adapted Screenplay winner Dustin Lance Black used their time in the winner's circle to give a voice to a political cause—the recent ban on gay marriage in California.
+Depriving us of another Mickey Rourke acceptance speech, alas, was Sean Penn, the other obvious choice for Best Actor for channeling pioneering gay politico Harvey Milk in Milk, which allowed Penn and Best Adapted Screenplay winner Dustin Lance Black to give a voice to a political cause—the recent ban on gay marriage in California.

 "I think that it is a good time for those who voted for the ban against gay marriage to sit and reflect and anticipate their great shame, and the shame in their grandchildren's eyes if they continue that way of support," Penn said after cheerfully greeting the crowd as "you commie, homo-loving, sons of guns."

 "I did not expect this but and I want to be very clear that I do know how hard I make it to appreciate me often," he said, eventually concluding his thank you list with a shout-out to Rourke, his "brother."